Adlink-ROS/neuronbot2/README.md

 * Superb

-This package includes the functions to bring up the robot, to make it SLAM, to navigation, and to simulate it with your own computer, testing the same functions mentioned before.
+This package includes the functions to bring up the robot, to make it SLAM, to navigate, and to simulate it with your own computer, testing the same functions mentioned before.

-Users are able to checkout to different branch of this package to run on ROS1 and ROS2, please check different branches.
+Users are able to checkout to different branches of this package to run on ROS1 and ROS2, please check different branches.

 ## Installation
 Follow [this official installing tutorial](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Install-Debians/ "ros-foxy-desktop installation").
 For the sake of convenience, you might want to download ros-foxy-desktop version to make sure all the dependencies are installed.